unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <a href="/images/hh53.png"><img src="/images/hh53.png"></a>

-After we save the query we get the following output:
+After we save the query, we get the following output:

 <a href="/images/hh54.png"><img src="/images/hh54.png"></a>